Ease Your Tinnitus

 Teletherapy for Tinnitus

 I provide kind and understanding third-wave CBT with ACT and mindfulness to calm your tinnitus.
-At this time I provide only telehealth services, for people in Ohio.
+At this time I provide telehealth services, for people in Ohio.
 Let's partner to bring you long lasting peace.

 About